Rich uses modern methods to create classic results.

 In 2015 the Montgomery Bar Association commissioned Rich to create four judicial paintings on canvas for the Montgomery County Courthouse in Norristown, Pennsylvania.
 They returned in 2016 and commissioned four additional judicial portraits.
 After seeing one of the judges’ paintings in 2016, the Abington Township, Pennsylvania commissioners hired Rich to create a painting of their retiring police chief for their township building.
 It was unveiled at his retirement dinner.

 In 2017 the Carbon County Bar Association commissioned Rich to create three 30″x40″ environmental judicial portraits for the Carbon County Courthouse in Jim Thorpe, Pennsylvania.
 The judges were photographed in May, and the paintings were finished in October.
 They are included in the gallery of paintings.

-In 2018 the Montgomery Bar Association returned again with a commission for two more judicial portraits.
+In 2018 the Montgomery Bar Association returned with a commission for two more judicial portraits.
 His first commission for a judicial portrait in Philadelphia City Hall came in 2019.
 He is currently working on four more commissioned portraits to be delivered in early 2021.

 Rich has received international acclaim as a commercial advertising photographer and Photoshop expert.
 Articles about him and his work have appeared in magazines as far away as China.
 His clients range from non-profits to multinational corporations.
 His specialty is creating images that enhance the image of his clients and increase their sales.
-He also serves as a forensic photography and Photoshop expert witness.
 His primary website is Quindry.com.

 He’s been a full-time self-employed commercial photographer for over 40 years.
 A graduate of Penn State University, he practices lifelong learning and is always increasing his skills and abilities.
 Contact Rich for pricing and availability.
 He’s happy to provide references.